seanmiller98/duolingo-swahili-extension/README.md

 3. Select "Pack Extension"
 4. Select the previously cloned directory as the "Extension root directory"
 5. Click "PACK EXTENSION"
+6. Click "Load Unpacked"
+7. Select the same folder as before
-6. Enable the extension, and click refresh for good measure
+8. Enable the extension, and click refresh for good measure
-7. All done!
+9. All done!
 Whenever you make a new change to the repository, simply refresh the extension to get the changes to take effect

 ### Testing on Firefox ###
 1. Clone the repository